damon-shaw/lfcs/domains/4-networking/a.md

 sudo systemctl enable --now resolvconf.service
 ```

-Then, edit /etc/resolvconf/resolv.conf.d/head and insert the nameservers youu want as:
+Then, edit `/etc/resolvconf/resolv.conf.d/head` and insert the nameservers you want as:
 ```
 nameserver 8.8.8.8
 nameserver 8.8.4.4
 ```

-Finally, to update /etc/resolv.conf by typing: `sudo resolvconf -u`
+Finally, to update `/etc/resolv.conf` by typing: `sudo resolvconf -u`

-The /etc/resolv.conf file will be replaced by a symbolic link to /etc/resolvconf/run/resolv.conf, so that the system resolver will use this file instead of the previously symlinked /run/systemd/resolve/stub-resolv.conf.
+The `/etc/resolv.conf` file will be replaced by a symbolic link to `/etc/resolvconf/run/resolv.conf`, so that the system resolver will use this file instead of the previously symlinked `/run/systemd/resolve/stub-resolv.conf`.

 ### Static Hostnames

 Static hostnames are locally defined hostname-to-IP mappings located in the file `/etc/hosts`.
 Entries in the hosts file will have precedence over DNS by default.
-This means that if your system tries to resolve a hostname and it matches an entry in /etc/hosts, it will not attempt to look up the record in DNS.
+This means that if your system tries to resolve a hostname and it matches an entry in `/etc/hosts`, it will not attempt to look up the record in DNS.
 In some configurations, especially when Internet access is not required, servers that communicate with a limited number of resources can be conveniently set to use static hostnames instead of DNS.

 The following is an example of a hosts file where a number of local servers have been identified by simple hostnames, aliases and their equivalent Fully Qualified Domain Names (FQDNs):
 ```